 Why mantra chanting?

 Mantra is one of the simplest forms of sadhana (spiritual practice).
-They are used by most spiritual paths.
+Most spiritual paths use them.
 Prayer is also nothing more than a sentence that you recite over and over again to make it true.
 Most people need the help of a mantra to activate themselves and take their mind to the next level.

 Aum Namah Shivaya – what does it mean?